Tayvall/Tayvall/ReadMe.md

 # 💫 About Me:
+I am a young tech enthusiatst.
+I love to spend time customiszing and tinkiring with my linux distro.
-I am currently working on customizing linux and creating minor programs in python, livecode, html, css and javascript
+I am currently working on a custom RICE for my NixOS distro!

 # 💻 Tech Stack: